tensorlayer/pretrained-models/README.md

-# Some pretrained-models for TensorLayer
+# Some Pretrained Models for TensorLayer

 Feel free to add more.